-We can usually take up to four electric wheelchairs on each A330 or international 787 flight.
+We can usually take up to four electric wheelchairs on a Boeing 787 international flight.
 We reserve the right to lower the limit if there are special circumstances.

 Approved transfer method

-Our approved transfer method is to use the slide board and the slide cloth which are supplied by us.
+Our approved transfer method is to use a slide board which is supplied by us.
 Our staff will undertake this transfer, although they may also require the assistance of your Accompanying passenger or carer(s).